Phase 2 (artist): Career

 Phase 2 was also a b-boy and claimed that his dance crew pioneered the uprock (or "battle rock") style of dance, despite claims that it originated in Brooklyn.

 Along with Michael Holman, Phase 2 helped form the pioneering break dance crew, The New York City Breakers, and gave the crew their name.
 Phase 2 made numerous flyers for Holman's hip hop events and many other hip hop events, and was the first person to use the term "hip hop" on a flyer.
 Holman: "Phase 2 was a good friend and a good person who cared deeply for other people and the culture (hip hop, aerosol/graffiti) he was greatly responsible for creating.
 He spent a lot of time educating people like me who were eager to learn more about hip hop culture, back in the early 1980s.
 He will be missed, dearly."

 Phase 2 was the first to create a large-scale, three-dimensional graffiti/aerosol sculpture.
 The piece stood over 6 feet high and was made of brushed steel.
 The sculpture stood for years in the Jacob Javits Center.
 It was accidentally removed and destroyed during a reconstruction of the center.

 Though he did not have a role in the production, Phase 2 did apparently influence the classic early hip-hop movie Wild Style.
 In the DVD commentary for the film, director Charlie Ahearn explained that, when thinking about the key character named "Phade", he had Phase 2 in mind.
 The role was played by Fab 5 Freddy, also a graffiti artist.
 Phase 2 later worked as a consultant on the 1984 movie, Beat Street.

+In February 2025, Italian art restorer Antonio Rava and his son Leone finished their project to uncover a mural by Phase 2 in the Vrij Paleis ('Free Palace'), an art and culture community center in Amsterdam.
+Phase 2 had sprayed the mural on an inner wall in 1992, but it had been painted over in 2015.

 Personal life

-Marrow died on December 12, 2019 at age 64 in New York City, after suffering from amyotrophic lateral sclerosis.
+Marrow died on December 12, 2019, at age 64 in New York City, after suffering from amyotrophic lateral sclerosis.